 Former New England Patriots tight end Rob Gronkowski may seem a little immature at the surface.
 When it comes to his finances, the future Hall of Famer certainly isn’t dumb.

-Robert James Gronkowski may be the best tight end in the history of the National Football League, though knee and back injuries led to his early retirement.
+Robert James Gronkowski may be the best tight end in the history of the National Football League and professional football, though knee and back injuries led to his early retirement (or so we thought).
 Gronk grew up in Amherst, New York and attended Williamsville North High School before playing his senior season at Woodland Hills High School near Pittsburgh, Pennsylvania.

 After high school, he played two seasons at the University of Arizona where he was a Freshman All-American, then later was named First-Team All-Pac 10 as a sophomore.
 After sitting out his junior season following back surgery, Gronkowski was selected in the second round of the 2010 NFL Draft.

 Rob Gronkowski’s NFL Career

 In those nine seasons, Gronk caught 521 passes for 7,861 yards and 79 touchdowns.
 He was selected to the Pro Bowl for the AFC five times and was a First-Team All-Pro selection on four occasions.
-He ranks 14th in NFL history in receiving yards and dominated in the playoffs, ranking eighth in playoff receptions (81), ninth in yards (1,163), and second in receiving touchdowns (12).
+He ranks 85th in NFL history in receiving yards and dominated in the playoffs, ranking eighth in playoff receptions (82), eighth in yards (1,177), and second in receiving touchdowns (12).

 It won’t take long before Gronkowski’s No. 87 jersey is retired in Foxborough, and this is one jersey every single NFL fan alive today will remember forever.
 Gronk’s health became a concern, which is why he retired after the 2018 season and spent the entire 2019 season away from football.

 Salary & NFL Contracts

-In nine seasons, Gronkowski only made $24.7 million in contract money with just one season making more than $5 million.
-There are currently 18 tight ends in the NFL who made at least that much in 2019, and Gronk is arguably better than every single one of them.
+In nine seasons before returning in 2020, Gronkowski only made $24.7 million in contract money with just one season making more than $5 million.
+There were 18 tight ends in the NFL who made at least that much in 2019, and Gronk is arguably better than every single one of them.

 Thankfully, the extra signing bonus and incentives in his contracts helped him rack up quite a bit of money.
 And with smart spending habits, he retired an extremely wealthy man.